Our Research Group

 Mike joined the group in April 2017, having completed a PhD and several years of postdoctoral research in Biochemistry in University College Dublin.
 He has extensive experience in enzymology, protein engineering and assay development.
 His work in the O’Reilly Group is focused on the identification of novel bacterial transaminases with activity towards industrially-relevant targets.
 His project is in collaboration with CHAIN biotech.

-James Ryan (PhD student)
+James Ryan (postdoctoral researcher)

 Amalina Mohd Amin (PhD student)